184.108.40.206 Qualification for PES

 This means that a person who was a transitional DSP recipient (and who does not qualify for DSP as the result of the person's first review after 1 July 2006) and who has a partial capacity to work can move from:

 - DSP to benefit PPP, or

-- DSP to YA to NSA to benefit PPP, or
+- DSP to YA to JSP to benefit PPP, or

 and continue receiving PES for the course they were undertaking when they cease to qualify for DSP.